 - Collaborating with others to:

-- create networks which support immigrants through all stages of their process.
+- Create networks which support immigrants in all stages of their process;

 - Praying in solidarity with immigrants.